Skip to content

 From the Archive

-The NHI Archive holds 258 issues of the APRO Bulletin spanning the organisation's full 36-year history.
-Twelve issues from 1968 and 1969 have been deep read page by page, with every sighting report extracted to the Sightings Database and Sightings Map.
+The archive holds 258 issues of the APRO Bulletin spanning the organisation's full 36-year history.
+207 issues from 1953 to 1987 have been deep read page by page, with 1,671 sighting reports extracted to the archive database.
 Browse the extracted issues below.

 APRO Microfilm Collection